nirs/http-bench/README.md

 ## Running the throughput tests

-To run the tests with all the python virtual environments you created under py:
+To run the tests with all install python versions:

     $ make test

-To run only single python version:
+To run with specific python version:

-    $ make py/27/bin/activate
+    $ tox -e py27

 ## Measuring upload throughput